DataSpi/itl-inno-award-2023/README.md

 # Technique

-The technique used to built this AI Assistant can be simplify into the following flowchart.
+The technique used to build this AI Assistant can be simplify into the following flowchart.
 The flowchart contains of 2 main phases:

 1. Ingestion: Converting company textual information into embeded vector & storing in a vector database for querying later.
 2. Processing: Processing the users' question, using similarity search to retrieve relevant information from the vector database & then feed it to LLMs to get the final answer.